eppye-bots/wiki_for_rtd/faq/general.rst

     This is usually a permission problem.
     Remember that if you are running Bots Engine as a daemon/service it may be running under a system user account.
     Make sure the user has rights to the folder/files, or run the engine with a special user account that does have the required rights.
-    It is best to use the `bots-jobqueue server <../deployment/run-botsengine#job-queue-server>`_ so that engine runs started from the GUI also run under the special user account.
+    It is best to use the :ref:`jobqueue server <job-queue-server>` so that engine runs started from the GUI also run under the special user account.

 **Error in Internet Explorer: 'ValueError: invalid literal for int() with base 10'**
     This has to do with the compatibility-settings of IE (tools->compatibility view settings).